ConversatAI/Annotations/README.md

 #### Factual Correctness

-Measures whether the answer correctly responds to the question based on conversational history or knowledge graphs.
+Measures whether the answer correctly responds to the question based on generated conversational turns or knowledge graphs.

 - High (80–100): Answer is fully correct and unambiguous.
 - Medium (50–79): Answer is mostly correct but partially incomplete or imprecise.
 - Low (0–49): Answer is incorrect, unsupported, or misleading.

 #### Relevance

-Assesses whether the question is meaningful and grounded in conversational or knowledge context.
+Assesses whether the question is meaningful and grounded in generated conversational turns or knowledge graph context of speaker1.

-- High (80–100): Question probes relevant memory or prior information.
+- High (80–100): The question probes relevant memory or prior information specific to speaker1.
-- Medium (50–79): Question is loosely related but not central.
+- Medium (50–79): The question is loosely related to speaker1’s context but does not probe central or salient information.
-- Low (0–49): Question is trivial, vague, or unrelated.
+- Low (0–49): The question is trivial, vague, or unrelated to speaker1’s conversational or knowledge context.

 Example

-- High: “What dish does speaker1 like to cook?” with a correct answer grounded in conversation.
+- High: “What dish do I like to cook?” grounded in speaker1’s conversational context with a correct answer from speaker2.
-- Low: Questions unrelated to any stated facts.
+- Low: Questions unrelated to any facts stated about speaker1.

 ## 6. Annotation Procedure